 On December 28th, 2021, the Cannabis Control Division, which ensures that the rules and regulations for the marijuana business are followed, released final rules for retailers, manufacturers, and couriers.

-April 1, 2022, marks the first day of adult-use cannabis sales in New Mexico.
+April 1st, 2022, marks the first day of adult-use cannabis sales in New Mexico.
 Figures from the Cannabis Control Division show that adult-use cannabis sales had hit $475,000 by midday and had surpassed $1 million before 4:00 pm.

-A county, city, or municipality will not be able to opt-out of recreational marijuana sales in New Mexico.
+A county, city, or municipality will not be able to opt out of recreational marijuana sales in New Mexico.
 Under HB 2, the Cannabis Regulation Act, it is not possible for local governments to completely prohibit cannabis companies, as has been done in certain other states.

-The number of stores and their distance from schools, daycares, and other cannabis companies.For example, recreational cannabis cannot be sold within 300 feet of a school or childcare facility, and stores must be at least 600 feet away from one another in Albuquerque, New Mexico.
+Municipalities can utilize their local zoning power to limit the number of stores and their distance from schools, daycares, and other cannabis companies.For example, recreational cannabis cannot be sold within 300 feet of a school or childcare facility in Albuquerque, New Mexico.
+Stores must also be at least 600 feet away from one another.

 Senate Bill 523, also known as the Lynn and Erin Compassionate Use Medical Marijuana Act, was passed in 2007 and made medical marijuana legal in the state.
 Gov. Bill Richardson signed the legislation on April 2nd, 2007, and it became effective on July 1st, 2007.